mlaursen/react-md/packages/form/README.md

   (built-in)
 - `InputToggle` - A component that is used to render either a `"checkbox"` or `"radio"` element
-- `ToggleCotainer` - A helper component that is used to wrap either a `"checkbox"` or `"radio"` for additional styles
+- `ToggleContainer` - A helper component that is used to wrap either a `"checkbox"` or `"radio"` for additional styles

 ## Installation